Red Skull: Johann Shmidt

 Now that the German defeat was becoming a reality, the Red Skull was more determined than ever to obtain vengeance for his numerous personal defeats by Captain America and Bucky.
 The Red Skull assigned Baron Heinrich Zemo to go to England, and, under the cover of stealing an experimental Allied drone plane, to capture or kill Captain America and Bucky.
 However, the Red Skull was unaware that the Allies had just secretly parachuted Captain America into beleaguered Berlin to investigate "Der Tag".
 Finally, Captain America tracked the Red Skull down to his hidden bunker.
 The Red Skull was about to hurl an armed hand grenade at his nemesis when Captain America threw his shield at him.
 The grenade exploded, but the Red Skull was not killed, due to his body armor.
 He was, however, seriously hurt and partially buried in debris.
 Thinking he was dying, the Red Skull defiantly told Captain America that the Sleepers would avenge the Nazis' defeat.
 Then, suddenly, an Allied attack on Berlin began.
-An Allied plane dropped a huge blockbuster bomb on the bunker, causing a cave-in that Captain America barely escaped.
+An Allied plane dropped a blockbuster bomb on the bunker, causing a cave-in that Captain America barely escaped.
 Captain America was picked up by the Allies and returned to England only to fall into Zemo's trap, which led to Bucky's supposed death and Captain America's falling into suspended animation for decades.
 Support pillars that crisscrossed over the Red Skull when the bunker caved in saved him from being struck by tons of rubble when the bomb hit.
 The cave-in also released an experimental gas from canisters in the bunker which put the Red Skull into suspended animation, during which time his wounds slowly healed.